Datasets and Formats

 Catalan, Spanish

-The data sets come from the AnCora corpora.
+The data sets come from the AnCora-CO corpora (Recasens and Martí, 2009).

 AnCora-ES (the Spanish part) contains 75k words from the Lexesp balanced 6-million-word corpus, 225k words from the EFE news agency, and 200k from the Spanish version of the 'El Periódico' newspaper.